Doorbit/apple-maps-server-kotlin/README.md

-# An Apple Maps Geocoding SDK written in Kotlin
+# An Apple Maps SDK written in Kotlin

 Lightweight SDK written in Kotlin for the Apple Maps Server API to use with Kotlin or Java.